mackerelio/mackerel-agent-plugins/mackerel-plugin-docker/README.md

 - `-host` Socket path.
 This option is same as `--host` option of docker command.
 The default value is `unix:///var/run/docker.sock`.
 - `-command` Path to docker command.
 Without path, binary is searched in the directories named by the PATH environment variable.
 The default value is `docker`.
 - `-tempfile` Temporary file stored metric values for calculating differentials.
+- `-name-format` Set the name format from name, name_id, id, image, image_id, image_name or label (default "name_id")
+- `-label` Use the value of the key as name in case that name-format is label.

 ## Example of mackerel-agent.conf